Trikāṇḍī: Naming

 Trikāṇḍī which literally means three books, is the name of the works.
 However, the early printed editions of the work, such as those from 1888 and 1905, incorrectly presented Vākyapadiya as the title of the entire collection containing the three books.
 Vākyapadiya originally referred only to the second book of the collection, and later came to refer to the first two books.

+The term "Vākya-padiya" likely referred to the first two books by time of Vṛṣabha (c.
+650), and definitely in the time of Hela-raja (c.
+980) and Vardhamana (the author of Gana-ratna-mahodadhi, c.
+1140).
+Scholar Ashok Aklujkar theorizes that Bhartṛ-hari originally conceived the three books as "relatively independent" treatises, but later thought of unifying them into a single work.
+However, he died after composing commentaries (vṛtti) on the first two books.
+Dharma-pala (6th century) wrote the vṛtti on the third book.